2021 affords marketers an abundance of channels and platforms to publish and promote their content – but not all marketing teams are utilizing them.

 5. Know the “why” behind your goals

 There’s no sense in creating content unless it’s intended to contribute to a concrete goal for your business.
 Whether that goal is something as simple as traffic or engagement, or as far down the pipeline as revenue, goals should be the driving force behind everything you create.
+Establishing defined goals and objectives can help you measure the performance of your B2B content marketing plan and make improvements as needed.

 “Before you can set any goals and track the proper KPIs, you need to know why you’re tracking those metrics,” says Growth Marketer, Brandon Sanders.
 “Starting with your ‘why’ will help you accurately measure performance and build your strategy.”